-When talking about a forthcoming Christopher Nolan film – well, your guess is as good as ours.
+When talking about a forthcoming Christopher Nolan movie – well, your guess is as good as ours.
 He tends to be tight-lipped about future projects, and this is especially true of Interstellar.

 Slated for release in 2014, it’s reportedly based on the work of Kip Thorne, a noted astrophysicist who is known for, among other things, helping to introduce the theory behind wormholes into sci-fi, and winning a bet against Stephen Hawking that led to him gaining a year’s subscription to Penthouse.
 Clearly, a jet-setting scientist if there was ever one.

 I should, before this venture begins, tell you that this is a piece of speculation regarding the yet-to-be-released hard sci-fi epic – be warned, there be dragons and potential spoilers ahead.
 (Mind you, if they do turn out to be spoilers, we totally called it).
 We’ll be taking a brief, layperson’s view of Thorne’s work – which, even if you aren’t an accredited astrophysicist, is relatively easy due to his numerous interviews and books written for the non-scientifically minded among us.

 Kip Thorne also has the unique pleasure of working with Christopher Nolan’s brother, Jonathan, on working the Interstellar script and consulting for the movie, which recently went into production.
 Like any other Nolan movie, it is dripping with talent, both behind the camera and in front of it.
 But what do we know of the story so far and how much can we speculate from that?

 Since this is a sci-fi movie based on theoretical physics, it is important to understand where this work comes from and what it means…